mlresearch/v33/_posts/2014-04-02-carreira-perpinan14.md

 ---
 supplementary: Supplementary:carreira-perpinan14-supp.pdf
 section: notable
-title: "{Distributed optimization of deeply nested systems}"
+title: Distributed optimization of deeply nested systems
 abstract: Intelligent processing of complex signals such as images is often performed by a hierarchy of nonlinear processing layers, such as a deep net or an object recognition cascade.
 Joint estimation of the parameters of all the layers is a difficult nonconvex